adobe-type-tools/opentype-spec-drafts/newfeatvar_spec.md

 \normalsize

-The FeatureLookupsTable provides offsets to a list of LookupConditionRecords that affect the featureIndex.
+The FeatureLookupsTable provides offsets to a list of LookupConditionRecords that affect the associated featureIndex.
 Because all LookupConditionRecords are evaluated, they can be in any order.

 Flags can be assigned to indicate certain uses or behaviors for a given FeatureLookups table.
 The following flags are defined.